Pyodin/prometheus-grafana/README.md

 # Monitoring Stack with Ansible

-This project uses Ansible roles to automate the deployment of a comprehensive monitoring stack consisting of Grafana, Prometheus, Node Exporter, and Nvidia GPU Exporter.
+This project uses Ansible roles to automate the deployment of a comprehensive monitoring stack consisting of **Grafana**, **Prometheus**, **Node Exporter**, and **Nvidia GPU Exporter**.
 It is designed to streamline the setup process and create a robust monitoring environment for your applications, including specialized monitoring for NVIDIA GPUs.

 ## Features